erudinsky/Azure-Bicep-Workshop/Workshop/2-Set-Azure-environment.md

 ```

-## Deploying resource group and KeyVault with Bicep
+## Deploying custom roles, policies and key vault (with rg)

-Let's deploy resource group and some init resources (KV and custom roles) with Bicep to `subscription` targetScope.
+Let's deploy resource group and some init resources (KV, policies and custom roles) with Bicep to `subscription` targetScope.
 Review parameters for this deployment:

 ```json